Machine Customers

 Configuring the Machine Customers

-2. Anomaly Event: the event activated when the wear status reaches the maximum tolerated usage of the part (e.g. 120%).
+2. Anomaly Event: the event is activated when the wear status reaches the maximum tolerated usage of the part (e.g. 120%).

 This event replaces the previous one (which is historicized), and provides the user with a higher level of attention due to the risk that the machine may break down.